OppaiWeeb/OppaiPack/README.md

 # README
 This is a collection pack of extension for vscode.

 all member of OppaiWeeb use a base of it and add favorite theme, or other extention.

 ## extension and use of:

-- [Material icon Theme] usefull for find in the panel what type of file and language we have to deal with
+- [Material icon Theme] Material Design Icons for Visual Studio Code
-- [Neofloss] theme for VScode
+- [Neofloss] Dark theme with a sweet tooth
-- [Python] Python helper, compiler, launcher
+- [Python] Linting, Debugging (multi-threaded, remote), Intellisense, Jupyter Notebooks, code formatting, refactoring
-- [Color manager] Select color from a chromagraph disk
+- [Color manager] color picker and color palette
-- [color highlight] Show color use in CSS and other by highlighting with the color
+- [color highlight] Highlight web colors in your editor
-- [color pair bracket] Show paired bracket useful in cpp at the end of function with lot of unclosed bracket and all that stuff
+- [color pair bracket] A customizable extension for colorizing matching brackets
-- [platformio] Just to compile cpp file for arduino and other developpement board
+- [platformio] Professional development environment for Embedded, IoT, Arduino
-- [vscode spotify] Listent to your playlist directly in VScode without quitting your favorite editor
+- [vscode spotify] Use Spotify inside vscode.
-- [markdown mermaid] Add mermaid syntax to markdown and markdown preview
+- [markdown mermaid] Adds Mermaid diagram and flowchart support to VS Code's builtin markdown preview
-- [markdown all in one] Usefull for all markdown stuff
+- [ markdown mermaid syntax ] Markdown syntax support for the Mermaid charting language
-- [markdown emoji] Add emoji cohesion
+- [markdown all in one] All you need to write Markdown
-- [better comment] Commenting littlebit beautiful
+- [markdown emoji] Adds emoji syntax support to VS Code's built-in markdown preview
-- [marp vscode] Show a preview of a presentation create in markdown with marp syntax
+- [marp vscode] Create slide deck written in Marp Markdown on VS Code
-- [markdown PDF] a converter mardown to PDF
+- [markdown PDF] Convert Markdown to PDF
-- [indent block highlight] Show same indent block
+- [indent block highlight] Highlights everything covered by the currently selected line's indentation level.
-- [better comment] Show comment as they need to be showed
+- [better comment]  Improve your code commenting by annotating with alert, informational, TODOs, and more!
-- [indent rainbow] Show with different colors for indentation level
+- [indent rainbow] Makes indentation easier to read